Preventing contamination of pressure standards is very important. Contamination can lead to costly repair or even replacement of pressure standards.

 * Include contamination prevention as part of the gas pressure controller or the calibration system

 1. The 6270A pressure calibrator has the Contamination Prevention System (CPS) available as an option.
-The gauge is mounted on the CPS, is pressurized by the 6270A pressure controller, but pressure is decreased through purge and vent valves on the CPS - preventing contaminants from entering or passing through the 6270A pressure controller.
+The gauge is mounted on the CPS and is pressurized by the 6270A pressure controller.
+Pressure is decreased through purge and vent valves on the CPS, preventing contaminants from entering or passing through the 6270A pressure controller.
+The internal filter is accessible for cleaning or replacement.
 The CPS is rated to 3000 psi (20 MPa or 200 bar).

 Product page is here, 6270A Contamination Prevention System.
 Also, see the CPS in the video link at the bottom of this page.